 ALSO READHC wants more independent members on Maha govt's water panel HC sets aside Maha govt's policy to regularise illegal bldgs Knowledge of Marathi for new auto permits not correct: HC Noise meters procured & given to police stations: Mah tells HC HC refuses to lift ban on horse-drawn 'Victorias'

+The area is clearly demarcated as a silence zone."
+The bench was hearing a petition filed by activist Sumaira Abdulali on the issue.
 "Prima facie this is a fit case for action to be initiated against the officers.
 Nobody will be spared," the court said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)